When Silk Smitha 'Frantically' Tried Reaching Out To V Ravichandran Hours Before Committing Suicide

 His Exact Words

 "I was busy shooting that day (September 23, 1996) and was surprised to see Smitha trying frantically to reach me a few times.
 I tried to speak to her, but the call never got through due to poor connectivity.
 I thought it was a routine call.
-However the next day, to my horror, I realised that Smitha had killed herself.
-I shudder to think what could have been the reason for her call.
+However, the next day, to my horror, I realised that Smitha had killed herself.
+I shudder to think of what could have been the reason for her call.
 This haunts even me now."

 Silk Smita And Crazy Star Were Friends